UoB-COMSM0166/2026-group-11/README.md

   <strong>Figure 6: Sequence diagram showing the main gameplay flow.</strong>
 </p>

-The behavioural diagram describes the main player flow.
-The player starts from the home screen, moves through the comic introduction and level selection, then enters a map.
-During the level, the player places or upgrades towers while the system spawns enemies and updates the battle.
+The sequence diagram shows the game from the player’s point of view.
+The player starts from the home screen, moves through the comic introduction and level selection, and then enters a map.
+Once the level begins, the system loads the map, starts enemy waves and updates the battle continuously.

-The same loop continues until the game reaches a victory or defeat condition.
-The sequence diagram was useful because it showed that gameplay is not only about individual objects.
-It is also about communication between the player, UI, map loading, wave system, towers and enemies.
+During gameplay, the player can place or upgrade towers.
+The system then checks the player’s gold, creates or updates the tower, and lets the tower attack enemies in range.
+The loop continues until the village is destroyed or all required waves are cleared.
+This diagram was useful because it showed the flow between the player, UI, map loading, wave system, towers and enemies, rather than only showing isolated objects.

 ## 3.4 Design Reflection

-Overall, the design was simple but practical.
-It used some OO ideas, especially encapsulation and object responsibility, without trying to force a complicated class hierarchy.
-This suited p5.js and our team better than an over-designed structure.
+The design was simple, but it matched the size of our project.
+Using p5.js meant that a repeated frame update was natural, and the `draw()` loop gave us a straightforward way to update enemies, towers, effects and game state.

+The main strength of the design was that the important gameplay values were stored as data.
+This made it easier to balance towers, enemies and waves after testing.
+It also supported the requirements from Section 2, where we needed different tower roles, enemy types and difficulty pacing.

-One limitation is that `sketch.js` still became quite large.
-If we continued development, we would probably split the UI and scene management code into separate modules.
-That would make the central game loop easier to read and reduce the chance of later changes affecting unrelated parts of the game.
+The main weakness was that `sketch.js` still handled too many responsibilities by the end of the project, especially scene control and UI interaction.
+If we continued development, we would split these parts into separate modules.
+That would make the central game loop easier to read and reduce the risk of small UI changes affecting unrelated gameplay logic.

 # Implementation